Raab70/resume/README.md

 Dependencies are included in `requirements.txt` and can be installed using `pip` with `pip3 install -r requirements.txt`.
 On Mac or Linux, `make` will call [generate.py](generate.py) and build the LaTeX documents with `latexmk` and `biber`.
+To install latex requirements from OSX basicTex 2017 I had to do:
+`sudo tlmgr install latexmk moderncv fontawesome biblatex logreq xstring ieee biblatex biber ieee biblatex-ieee ieee lastpage`

 The Makefile will also:

 1. Stage to my website with `make stage`,
-2. Start a local jekyll server of my website with updated documents with `make jekyll`, and
+2. Start a local jekyll server of my website with updated documents with `make jekyll`
 3. Push updated documents to my website with `make push`.
+4. Make just the resume with `make resume`

 # What to modify
-Change the content in `cv.yaml`.
+1. Change the content in `cv.yaml`.
+1. Update your publications (see below section)
+1. Update your phone number in [`generate.py`](https://github.com/Raab70/resume/blob/master/generate.py#L443)
-You should also look through the template files to make sure there isn't any special-case code that needs to be modified.
+1. You should also look through the template files to make sure there isn't any special-case code that needs to be modified.
-The `Makefile` can also start a Jekyll server and push the new documents to another repository.
+1. The `Makefile` can also start a Jekyll server and push the new documents to another repository.
-To use the Jekyll integration, review the `BLOG_DIR` variable and the `jekyll` and `push` targets.
+1. To use the Jekyll integration, review the `BLOG_DIR` variable and the `jekyll` and `push` targets.

 ## Warnings